20 Actionable UX Design Tips to Instantly Boost Your Website

 This framework will guide your project to design the right thing and the thing right.
-By following the two questions below, you can ensure your UX project initiatives are more likely to create the desired outcome:
+Follow below two questions to ensure that your UX project initiatives are more likely to create the desired outcome:

 - Is this the right problem to solve?